 Walking parallel to the train line I popped into Jufuku-ji Temple (亀谷山金剛寿福禅寺) which has a beautiful avenue leading up to it.

-The temple isn’t open to the public but you can peer at the main hall though the inner gate.
+The temple isn’t open to the public but you can peer at the main hall through the inner gate.

-After a long mornings temple-stalking I stopped off near Kamakura station for some yummy Takoyaki (たこ焼き).
-Part 2 coming soon.
+After a long morning temple-stalking, I stopped off near Kamakura station for some yummy Takoyaki (たこ焼き).
+Read more in Part 2.